sunshowers/targo/README.md

 ## Looking for co-maintainers

-This MVP works for myself and I only plan to add features as I need them.
+This MVP works for me and I only plan to add features as I need them.
 If you're a Rust developer who cares about this issue, and would like to help drive this project forward, please reach out to me at the email I use for my git commits with:
 * some information about yourself
 * why you're interested
 * where you'd like to take this project